rastislavs/cilium/Documentation/network/bgp-control-plane/bgp-control-plane-operation.rst

 Logs
 ====

-BGP Control Plane logs can be found in the Cilium operator (only for BGPv2) and the Cilium agent logs.
+BGP Control Plane logs can be found in the Cilium operator and the Cilium agent logs.

 The operator logs are tagged with ``subsys=bgp-cp-operator``.
 You can use this tag to filter the logs as in the following example: